erochest/todobackend/README.md

 I like to stop sessions with broken tests to remind me where to pick up, and I think this is long enough for one video!

+## Session 2

+In case it's not clear, I've never really used Kotlin, and it's been a day or two since I've used Spring Boot for more than 3 seconds.

+So I've cleaned some things up and renamed them and set up the JPA dependencies and gotten ready to test all that stuff.

+Back to it.

+First, I'll probably need to remind ChatGPT where we were.

+### whenRootDelete_thenReturnsOk

+Technically, the implementation does more than necessary to make the test pass: it doesn't need to clear the items right now.
+But I'm also following the tests in the TodoBackend project pretty closely, and I'd probably do them differently.
+Maybe in the next session I'll do more driving and less cookbooking it.
+To mix metaphors.

+### data objects

+This is going to be slightly icky.
+I'll fix it later.

+Cool.
+Gotta run, but solid progress.